lboecken/fantastic-octo-funicular/README.md

 A simple calculator that enforces order of operations and handles addition/subtraction, multiplication/division, exponents and parentheses.
 It stores input and output values in memory automatically and they can be accessed using the ‘Previous’ / ‘Next’ buttons.

-The calculator converts infix (standard) math notation to postfix where it then evaluates expressions.
+The calculator implements the Shunting-Yard Algorithm to convert infix (standard) math notation to postfix where it then evaluates expressions.
 This helps enforce the order of operation with less lines of code.

 ## Author
 Lennart Boecken